min2ha/ukwa-site/content/target/15717/index.en.md

   "start_date": "2015-01-09T00:00:00Z"
 }

-# British Association for Music Therapy (BAMT), The

 The British Association for Music Therapy (BAMT) is the professional body for music therapists and a source of information, support and involvement for the general public.